top of page

 There is an illusion that the public school system performs all of the education for attending students, but this is a fallacy.
 In reality, it is parents that retain the responsibility to educate their children.
 The courts have ruled time-and-again that public schools have bear no responsibility to educate or train a specific child.
 There's a well-known rule in leadership: you can delegate authority but you can't delegate responsibility.
 The same is true in parenting.

-You can chose your "hard".
+You can choose your "hard".

-Homeschoolers excel academically compared with their public school peers.
 See this link for a detailed analysis for how homeschoolers compare to public school students (on average).
-Its normal for homeschoolers to be several grades ahead of their public school counterparts.

-Every state has their own homeschool laws: generally, you cannot just immediately pull your child out of public school to homeschool (if you do, you may run a-foul of truancy laws).
+Generally, you cannot just immediately pull your child out of public school to homeschool (if you do, you may run a-foul of truancy laws).
 Depending on the state there is usually a process homeschool families must follow.
 HSLDA (the Homeschool Legal Defense Association) is an important organization in the homeschool world and can help in navigating your state's homeschool laws.

 If you are interested in homeschooling, here are some tips to get started.